jeffreykegler/old_kollos/notes/misc/strand.md

-If there is completed start rule, the parse was a success, and we will be able to derive a full tree,
+If there is completed start rule, the parse was a success, and we will be able to derive a full parse forest,
 If there is a completion,
 other than of the start rule,
-we will be able to derive a subtree, but it will not be a *left* subtree -- it will be the final subtree and there will be no way of joining it up with a subtree to its right.
+we will be able to derive a parse forest, but it will not be a left-active strand -- it will be the final parse forest and there will be no way of joining it up with a parse forest to its right.

 ### Medial dotted rules at the split point